Traffic Detour Requests

 Detours are a necessary part of work zones on Saskatoon roads.
 They help ensure workers have enough space to do their jobs safely while also allowing drivers and pedestrians to travel safely around work zones.

-The Detour Group, within the City's Transportation Division, manages and coordinates all closures and detours.
+Transportation's Detour Group manages and coordinates all closures and detours.
 Once detour requests are approved, Temporary Traffic Control Plans (TTCPs) are created and coordinated in a way that allows the work to be completed while still allowing traffic and pedestrians to move around.

 It is very important to submit a Traffic Detour Request for any work that will be taking place on a City of Saskatoon road.
 This allows the Detour Group to coordinate with other projects and helps manage our resources in setting up the work zones.
 Detour requests also ensure that areas do not become inaccessible to traffic or that traffic is not detoured into other existing work zones.